Curriculum Filter Results

 6. The Great Lakes and humans in their watersheds are inextricably interconnected.

-Nature Nibble #2 – April 13th
+Nature Nibble #2 – Second Week of April

 Get out in your own backyard and see what's going on!
 Open up the Nature Nibble document to take a look at what is going on outside your window.
 Use the Nature Nibble Links document to open up a YouTube video from Ms. Deanna to watch before you go outside.
 Be sure to look around for other things happening outside your window and either write them down or draw them in your journal.
-Get out there and have fun!
+Get out there and have fun! --Curriculum file is a Buds Worksheet -- Supporting file is a sheet with a link to the video lesson

 Details